Teach Us to Pray

 The word “father” has many and various forms

-As many as the minds that have known it by name
+As many as the memories that have known it by name

 Through beams stretched out from a shining face